t-david99/Diagnosing-Diabetes-with-Classification-Models/README.md

 ## Directory Structure

-This repository contains 3 files: Diabetes_Project.ipynb, diabetes.csv, requirements.txt, and README.md.
+This repository contains four files: Diabetes_Project.ipynb, diabetes.csv, requirements.txt, and README.md.

  - Diabetes_Project.ipynb contains all of my Python code and analysis of the diabetes data.